The Driver's Handbook

 Giving way to pedestrians when turning

 If you are turning at an intersection, you must give way to any pedestrian who is crossing the road you are turning into (Examples 30 and 31).
-You must also Give Way to a pedestrian who is crossing a slip lane if you are turning left at the slip lane.
+You must also Give Way to a pedestrian or bicycle rider who is entering or crossing a slip lane if you are turning left at the slip lane.

 Giving way when leaving a parking space